appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 <dd>

-allows you to specify which item should be selected by default when a user first opens the List widget.
+Allows you to specify which item should be selected by default when a user first opens the List widget.
 To set the **Default Selected Item**, enter a valid data identifier for the item you want to select.

 </dd>

-#### onitemClick `string`
+#### onitemClick

 <dd>

-Allows you to configure one or multiple actions to be executed when a list item is clicked.
+Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when a list item is clicked.
 You can chain multiple actions together, and all the nested actions would run simultaneously.

 </dd>